grafana/tempo/docs/tempo/website/grafana-agent/tail-based-sampling.md

 For kubernetes users, that can be done with a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).

-Redistributing spans by trace ID means that spans are sent and receive twice, which can suppose a significant increase in CPU usage.
+Redistributing spans by trace ID means that spans are sent and receive twice, which can cause a significant increase in CPU usage.
 This overhead will increase with the number of Agent instances that share the same traces.

 <p align="center"><img src="../tail-based-sampling.png" alt="Tail-based sampling overview"></p>